ganeshrevadi/ganeshrevadi/README.md

 * 🌍  I'm based in Banglore
 * ✉️  You can contact me at [ganeshrevadi16@gamail.com](mailto:ganeshrevadi16@gamail.com)
-* 🧠  I'm learning Data Structures and Algorithms
+* 🧠  I'm learning Machine Learning
 * 🤝  I'm open to collaborating on Web Development ,Android Dev and ML